 Students come from around the country and the world to participate in the Program on Gender-Based Violence (PGV), which combines online work with weeklong “intensives” twice per year in Denver.
 Some of our students are:

 - Domestic violence practitioners — advocates, counselors, activists, social workers, and other victims’ services and domestic violence workers — who seek to enhance their management and policy skills.

 - Managers in related fields who seek to gain an understanding of domestic violence and the policies, services, and public consciousness surrounding it.

 - Professionals interested in making a career change

 - Recent college graduates interested in entering the field of domestic violence

-- Over 125 students and twelve cohorts enrolled in the Program on Domestic Violence since its inception in 2000.
+- Over 125 students (twelve cohorts) have enrolled in the program since its inception in 2000

 - 10-20 new students are admitted each year